AbdelwadoudMakh55/Beautiful_Quotes/README.md

 1. First Create a Microsoft Azure account.
 2. See here how to create your Blob Storage: https://learn.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal

 ## Contributors
 Abdelwadoud Makhlok ([@AbdelwadoudMakh55](https://github.com/AbdelwadoudMakh55))

+## License
+This project is available for anyone to use.